daler/pybedtools/docs/source/topical-bam.rst

     chr2L	9329	9365	HWUSI-NAME:2:69:512:1017#0	3	-	9329	9365	0,0,0	1	36,	0,

 Consistent with BEDTools programs, BAM files are **not** supported as the second input argument.
-In other words, `intersectBed` does not have both `-abam` and `-bbam` arguments, so :mod:`pybedtools` will not not allow this either.
+In other words, `bedtools intersect` does not have both `-abam` and `-bbam` arguments, so :mod:`pybedtools` will not not allow this either.